obenkenobi/Meal-Spot/README.md

 3. Now in your terminal, move to the src directory, type ls or dir (depending on your OS) and if manage.py shows up in your result, you are good to go.
 4. Type the following commands to setup your project:

+	 To install Django if you haven't:

+		pip install Django

-	To see your arguments for manage.py;
+	To see your arguments for manage.py:

 		python manage.py